neelsmith/digitalmyth/docs/syllabus/grades/index.md

 All assignments will be graded satisfactory/unsatisfactory according to an explicit specification of requirements: if you complete all requirements, the assignment is satisfactory.

+For in-class assignments, lab notebooks, and for each step of a five-step course project, you earn two points.
+The first point is for a *complete*, on-time submission.
+If your work also satisfies all the requirements for a *satisfactory* submission, you earn a second point.
+If your work is complete and on time, but some part of it is not satisfactory, you will have an unlimited number of opportunities to revise the submission by a given deadline.
+For example, for short, in-class assignments, if you complete the work and earn the first point for the assignment, but have an error, you would typically have about a week to resubmit the work with corrections.
+To resubmit an assignment, bring the revised work to office hours, or make an appointment to go over the revised work with Prof. Smith.

 ## Attendance points